 Time spent on every call will be charged, so strive to make the app as easy to use as possible.
 The provider and patient need to concentrate on the consultation, not trying to figure out how to navigate and use your app.

 After your UX wireframes are completed, you need to set up a focus group and conduct user testing.
 Get user feedback, revise the UI design according to their recommendations.
 Repeat the process until you are satisfied.

 Once this stage is complete, you’re ready for the next one – User Interface Design.

 User Interface Design

 The User Interface Design stage adds skin to the UX wireframes.
-Colors, buttons, fonts and all other visual aspects of the app come to life in this stage.
+Colors, buttons, fonts, and all other visual aspects of the app come to life in this stage of mobile application development.

 Like the UX stage, revisions must be made as needed until you are satisfied.

 Please note that this is but a brief glimpse of the whole design process.
-For a deeper look, please read our 7-Step Ultimate Guide to Mobile App Design.
+For a more in-depth look, please read our 7-Step Ultimate Guide to Mobile App Design.
 I highly recommend that you check it out.

-APIs you can use to integrate above features into your app
+Step 3: Choose APIs you can use to integrate into your app

 Building a telehealth app in the absence of market-ready APIs can easily take 1 to 2 years.
 But with the components now readily available in the market, a telehealth app can be built in 3-6 months.